JuniorDesign2311/JIA2311-TheRedline/README.md

     * `expo start`
     * `npm run start`
     * `npm start`
-* With any of those commands, a QR code will be generated in the terminal and can be scanned with the camera app on iOS or the Expo Go app on Android (press “Scan QR Code in the “Home” tab of Expo Go app)
+* With any of those commands, a QR code will be generated in the terminal and can be scanned with the camera app on iOS
 * If you don’t want to emulate on your phone, you may also emulate on your laptop:
-    * “a” to load up Android emulator
     * “i” to load up iOS emulator

 ## INSTALLATION